Copywriting for the worst client in the world

 I needed something that was simple, bold, got its point across quickly, had ‘legs’ and would raise a little smile with the audience I was after.

 And I think I’ve cracked it.

 Am I just too close to it all?

 Now I understand why my clients don’t do their own copywriting.

 Is it on brief, does it tickle all the right bits?
 Tell you what, you be the judge.

-I may well look back at this post in a few months and want to rip it up and start again, but there are projects to be won, comms to be written and bills to be paid.
+I may well look back at this post in a few months and want to rip it up and start again, but there are projects to be won and bills to be paid.